 - If I’m going to use it as a gift, will I offer it with a purchase or just use it to create relationships?

 - If I’m doing the latter, will I fill it with anything?
 Think corporate picnic raffles or client holiday gifts, filled with picnic goodies or your latest vintage.

 - How will I make sure people notice my bag if I’m selling it?
 Where will I place/hang it in the store?

-The answers to these questions will help ensure that your bag not only promotes your brand, it does so to maximum effect.
+The answers to these questions will help ensure that your bag not only promotes your brand, but it also does so to maximum effect.

-Want to learn more about creating the branded bag of your dreams – one that will look good, improve your credibility and get you business?
+Want to learn more about creating the custom reusable grocery bag of your dreams – one that will look good, improve your credibility and get you business?
 Get in touch with us here at ReuseThisBag, and our team will help you get started.
 Don’t wait to call 1-877-334-5323 or ask for a free quote today.